Active self-management of rheumatoid arthritis using a fitness tracker

 3. Six counselling phone calls (15-30 minutes each) with a physiotherapist.

-During the study, participants used the OPERAS app, which was developed with input from patient partners and is available on both the web and on mobile devices.
+During the study, participants used the OPERAS app, which was developed with input from patient partners and is available on both the web and mobile devices.
 Using the app, participants monitored and recorded their self-management, disease activity, symptoms, and treatment/medication use.
-The app also paired with the Fitbit so that participants could see their physical activity levels.
+The app was also paired with the Fitbit so that participants could see their physical activity levels.
 Using the app dashboard, participants could see their disease activity scores, symptom ratings, and physical activity levels, and could share this information with their healthcare providers.

 To explore the impact of the intervention, we measured participants’ physical activity and inactive time with a small research-grade wearable device called SenseWear Mini.
 We also looked at participants’ self-management ability; their disease status, including pain, mood, and fatigue; and their self-reported habits (e.g., time spent sitting while awake at home, time spent walking outside), measured through various questionnaires.